 A managed service provider can look excellent on paper but still be a wasted expense if it doesn’t fulfill its obligations.
 Check the reputations of any providers you may be considering.
 You can find reviews online to get you started, but the best indicators are the opinions of other companies in your industry.
 Get recommendations from businesses that have similar IT needs, especially those in your local area.
 This can help narrow your options if other local companies have had negative experiences with any of the companies you’re considering.
 It’s also a great way to create your list of potentials when you do your initial search.

-How are their performance indicators?
+What are their performance indicators?